AceCentre/RelayKeys/docs/getting-started/contributing.md

 ### 80/20 Rule

-The main thing to be aware of when submitting a new Directus feature request, is our rule on edge-cases.
-To keep the Directus core codebase as clean and simple as possible we will only consider adding features that at least 80% of our user-base will use.
+The main thing to be aware of when submitting a new acecentre feature request, is our rule on edge-cases.
+To keep the acecentre core codebase as clean and simple as possible we will only consider adding features that at least 80% of our user-base will use.
 If we feel that less than 80% of our users will find the feature valuable then we will not implement it.
 Instead, those edge-case features should be added as Extensions.

-### Which Repository?

-If your new feature is specific to the App (the part you see and use in the browser) then you'll want to submit [here](https://github.com/directus/app/issues/new?template=Feature_request.md).
-Otherwise, if it is an API feature you can submit [here](https://github.com/directus/api/issues/new?template=Feature_request.md).
-If you're not sure or the feature is more conceptual or global, then submit it to the App and we'll organize it for you!

 ### Browsing Existing Requests

-Before adding a new request, you should also first [search](https://github.com/directus/app/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) to see if it has already been submitted.
+Before adding a new request, you should also first [search](https://github.com/acecentre/relaykeys/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) to see if it has already been submitted.
 All feature requests should include the `enhancement` label, so you can filter by that.
 And remember to also check _closed_ issues since your feature might have already been submitted in the past and either [rejected](#Our-80/20-Rule) or already implemented.

 Also, if you want to see the most highly requested features you can sort by `:+1:` (the thumbs-up emoji).